TWUOnline/ldrs591/_pages/unit-7-learning-activities.md

  	<li>How has mixed methods been seen as a remedy for advancing leadership research?</li>
 </ul>
 </li>
- 	<li>Note that these questions will make up Part 1 of your Blog assignment in this unit.
+ 	<li>Note that these questions will help you complete your Blog assignment in this unit.
 See Unit 7 Assessment for more details.</li>
 </ul>
+&nbsp;
-<h3>Mixed-Methods Research Designs</h3>
+<h3>Topic 2: Mixed-Methods Research Designs</h3>
 A wide variety of mixed methods research designs have been used by researchers.
 It is common in mixed methods designs to see the researchers count (quantify) certain kinds of qualitative data.
 As well, you will encounter quantitative researchers reporting how their research participants perceived or were emotionally impacted (i.e. qualitative data) by the experimental treatment (Leedy &amp; Ormrod, 2013, p.
 97).
 As you look at mixed methods designs, notice how the following considerations help to differentiate the four variations of mixed methods that Plano-Clark and Creswell (2015) distinguish:
 <ul>
  	<li>What is the purpose of needing qualitative and quantitative data?</li>